shicholas/justice-for-rickie/README.md

 This app uses graphcms.com to power the data rendered in this web-application.

+## The Cloud

+This app is hosted on AWS and can be found at www.justiceforrickieslaughter.com.
+It is deployed upon pushes to `master` with GitHub Actions.

 ## Legal

 Copyright 2020 Nicholas Shook.
 MIT License.